 In an open book financial structure, your profit will be tracked on a set accounting code that you choose in your Markup/Margin Configuration on the Estimate page.
 As such your profit on the job should only be affected through selections, change orders and actuals, similar to your other costs.
 Rather than affecting your profit, differences in your expected costs and actuals will instead change the client’s projected project total.

-You can also let CoConstruct automatically calculate profit and tax adjustments for you on the budget for open book projects.
+You can also let CoConstruct's construction software automatically calculate profit and tax adjustments for you on the budget for open book projects.
 Doing this helps to make sure that as your costs and actuals adjust over the course of the job, your profit, tax, or contingency are automatically reflecting the best projected total.
-Learn More
+Auto-calculating profit and tax on budget for open book projects